alexis/fact_checker/README.md

 The gem is most usefull when you have something like a checklist, a list of tasks that your users should complete to achieve some goal.

-For example, let''s say that in order to publish an article, user have to:
+For example, let's say that in order to publish an article, user have to:

 1. write the article
 2. name the article (user may complete steps 1 & 2 in any order)